doorbash/sheets-api/README.md

 # remote-config
-A simple API that reads key value config from Google Sheets.
+A simple API that reads key value config from Google Sheets.Remote config does not cache retrieved data by default, set `CACHE_DATA` to `true` to increase performance.

 ## Install: